top of page

 Absorption:

-• Absorption is the process of taking up the digested nutrients into the bloodstream or lymphatic system for transport to cells throughout the body.
+• The process of taking up digested nutrients into the bloodstream or lymphatic system for distribution to cells.

 Carbohydrate absorption: